tagconcierge/consent-banner-js/README.md

 1. Load the `consent-banner.min.js` (obviously)
 2. Call the function it register on the `window` object called `cookiesBannerJs`

-**INFO:** You can call the `cookiesBannerJs` function whenever, wherever you want, inside it is wrapped with DOM Ready thing.
+**INFO:** You can call the `cookiesBannerJs` function whenever, wherever you want, inside it is wrapped with DOM Ready thingy.

 To make that work you need to prepare **three** things: